voschezang/coding-handbook/intelligence/modelling.md

 Principles of [modelling](https://en.wikipedia.org/wiki/Scientific_modelling), statistics and machine learning.
 Note that a model can be either mathematical or conceptual (e.g. a flowchart).
 See also [statistics](../math/statistics.md).

+Modelling is about generating a distribution of results, rather than a single result.
+A step further would be to create a range of models, that each generate different types of distributions of results.

 [toc]

 ## Overview